 - Bring the kettle to a boil.

 Place the kettle on the burner, or if it’s an electric kettle, switch it on.
-Let the water and vinegar boil in order to descale the inside.
+Let the water and vinegar boil to descale the inside.

 - Let it soak.